 Author of multiple best-selling technical books, and a major contributor to open source, John has an extensive background in scientific and distributed computing, and in large-scale analytics.
 John is a frequent and well-received speaker at industry events.
 Recent engagements include DataWeek Conference, Glue Conference, Frontier Developers, and NEScala.

 Max De Marzi(Click here for classes)

-Max is a Software Field Engineer at Neo Technology, where he built the Neography Ruby Gem, a rest API wrapper to the Neo4j Graph Database.
-He is addicted to learning new things, loves a challenge and finding (and sharing) pragmatic solutions.
+Max is a Software Field Engineer at Neo Technology, where he built the Neography Ruby Gem, a REST API wrapper to the Neo4j Graph Database.
+He is addicted to learning new things, taking on a challenge and finding (and sharing) pragmatic solutions.

 Jim Duey(Click here for classes)